aalquist/cli-query/README.md

 ```

-origins.json template finds all configuration with their origin values:
+origins.json template finds all configuration and their origins:

 ```
 akamai query bulksearchtemplate --get origins.json